GovTechSG/hashgraph_experiments/README.md

 #### Server set up

+1. Set up the servers in the same vnet inorder for them to communicate with each other

-1. Open the port 8080 and 52204 in the target server.
+2. Open the port 8080 and 52204 in the target server.
 8080 for swagger and 52204 is for the hashgraph node

 #### Steps to deploy